-- (1) Swales must be able to convey post-development runoff from a 10-year design storm with 6 inches of freeboard to top of the swale. - (2) Swales shall have side slopes no steeper than 3:1. - (3) All swales shall be designed and labeled on the SWM Site Plan.
+- (1) Swales must be able to convey post-development runoff from a 10-year design storm with six (6) inches of freeboard to the top of the swale. - (2) Swales shall have side slopes no steeper than 3:1. - (3) All swales shall be designed and labeled on the SWM Site Plan.
 Details shall be provided to adequately construct and maintain the design dimension of the swales. - (4) Swales shall be designed for stability using velocity or shear criteria.
 Velocity criteria may be used for channels with less than 10% slope.
 Shear criteria may be used for all swales.
-Documentation must be provided to support velocity and/or shear limitations used in calculations. - (5) Where swale bends occur, the computed velocities or shear stresses shall be multiplied by the following factor for the purpose of designing swale erosion protection: - (a) 1.75 When swale bend is 30 to 60 degrees - (b) 2.00 When swale bend is 60 to 90 degrees - (c) 2.50 When swale bend is 90 degrees or greater - (6) Swales must be designed for both temporary and permanent conditions in accordance with the latest E&S Manual.
+Documentation must be provided to support velocity and/or shear limitations used in calculations. - (5) Where swale bends occur, the computed velocities or shear stresses shall be multiplied by the following factor for the purpose of designing swale erosion protection: - (a) 1.75 When swale bend is 30 to 60 degrees

+- (b) 2.00 When swale bend is 60 to 90 degrees - (c) 2.50 When swale bend is 90 degrees or greater - (6) Swales must be designed for both temporary and permanent conditions in accordance with the latest E&S Manual. - (7) Swales shall be encompassed within a proposed stormwater easement.